Radio / Round the Horne

 - Answers to Last Week's Questions often ventured into this territory.
 What the questions were to cause such outlandish answers was never revealed.

 - After the 'Julian and Sandy' bits, which always started by Kenneth Horne recounting why he walked into the business of the week, the show would sometimes come back to the present, with him finishing "... and that, Ladies and Gentlemen on the jury, is why I am standing here today" (or similar).
-What it was that the Julian and Sandy punchline caused the trial was never explained.
+Why it was that the Julian and Sandy punchline caused the trial was never explained.

 - Not Even Bothering with the Accent: Kenneth Horne plays every part in his own voice, a fact often lampshaded in the script.